retroaalto/atOS/DOCS/DEVELOPING.md

 ### Helpful Include Files

-The following `.inc` files contain useful definitions, constants, and macros for working with atOS-RT features such as system calls and graphics.
+The following `.inc` files contain useful definitions, constants, and macros for working with atOS features such as system calls and graphics.
 Each file is documented in a corresponding `README.md` located in its directory.

 | Path                                                 | Description                                                                   |
 | ---------------------------------------------------- | ----------------------------------------------------------------------------- |